Grendel61/ros-visualization/README.md

         --volume /home/ros/Desktop:/home/ros/Desktop:rw \
         grendel61/ros-visualization:mdgt
 ```
-#### 3.2) You can simply mount the Desktop `home/ros/Desktop/src` to an existing.
+### FAVORITE - Simply mount the Desktop `home/ros/Desktop/src` to an existing.
 This will put any new generated directories or files outside the container where they can be edited with an IDE:
 ```
       docker run -it --rm -p 5901:5901 -p 6901:6901 \
       -e VNC_PW=vncpassword \
       -v /Users/edfullman/Github/citadel-elrond/src:/home/ros/Desktop/src \
       grendel61/ros-visualization:mdgt
 ```
-### 4) Connecting jupyter notebook within container
+### Connecting jupyter notebook within container
 - Run command with mapping to local port `8888` (jupyter protocol) and `8888` (host web access):
 ```
       docker run -d -p 8888:8888 grendel61/ros-visualization:mdgt